odahu/odahu-docs/source/ref_connections.rst

 All types of connections have the same general structure.
 But different connections require a different set of fields.
-You can find the examples of specific type of connection in the id of the :ref:`Connection types` section.
+You can find the examples of specific type of connection in the id of the :ref:`ref_connections:Connection types` section.
 Below you can find the description of all fields:

 .. code-block:: yaml